United States women's national flag football team

 The United States women's national flag football team represents the United States in women's international flag football matches.
 The sport is governed by USA Football.
 In 2023, the International Federation of American Football (IFAF) ranked the United States women's team 1st worldwide.
+In 2025 they ranked 2nd.

 The head coach is Saaid Mortazavi with Mary Kate Bula and Matthew Hernandez as assistant coaches.

 In 2008, the women competed in the IFAF Flag Football World Championship where they finished fourth.
 They won silver in 2010, 2012, and 2014.
 They lost to Canada twice and Mexico once.
 In the 2018 finals they defeated Panama 27–12 to win gold.
 The team defeated Mexico in the finals of 2021 championship.
 At the 2023 IFAF Americas Continental Flag Football Championship both the women's and men's teams defeated Mexico to win gold.
 In 2024 the women's team won a third gold after beating Mexico in the World Championship.
 The women's team also gained three silvers in 2010, 2012, and 2014.

 During the 2022 World Games, the team again went to the finals with Mexico.
 This time they won silver with a score of 39–6.
 Quarterback Vanita Krouch was invited to an NFL game to honor the country's success at the games and to promote flag football.
 The team repeated the success in 2025 World Games held in Chengdu.